 Valentine’s Day in Germany- Does Germany Celebrate Valentine’s Day?

-Valentine’s Day?” and “How is Valentine’s Day celebrated in Germany?”
-I’m unsure if I’m getting the question from people who want to do something “German” for Valentine’s Day or because people want to use a negative response to get out of celebrating Valentine’s Day (yes, I’m looking at you).
+When February rolls around, I get asked, “Do Germans celebrate Valentine’s Day?” and “How is Valentine’s Day celebrated in Germany?”
+I’m unsure whether I’m getting the question from people who want to do something “German” for Valentine’s Day or from people who want to use a negative response to get out of celebrating Valentine’s Day (yes, I’m looking at you).

-So let me clarify things a bit by saying, “YES, some Germans do celebrate Valentine’s Day, and others don’t.
+So let me clarify things a bit: “YES, some Germans do celebrate Valentine’s Day, and others don’t.”

 Celebrating Valentine’s Day in Germany is a fairly recent phenomenon, and like other “imported holidays,” there is some acceptance (see my post on Halloween).
 Whether you want to celebrate or not is up to you.
 However, if your significant other wants to celebrate, I suggest you go along and not make comments like “It’s a Hallmark Holiday” or “The flower stores invented it.”
 I promise your day will go much smoother.